 I've found that I am more of a generalist - I like the initial learning curve so much that specialisation starts to bore me and, whenever I remove a commitment, a new one comes up to replace it.
 It does not come to me naturally to deepen my skills.
 My hobbies tend to be completely unrelated to work.
 Even the topics I talk about on this blog tend to be all over the place, just because life is complex and I enjoy exploring all the different things it has to offer.

 Yet I've also specialised - I used to play the piano almost every day for 12 years, attended art classes weekly for about 5, and have been doing parkour for about 5.
 I finished a bachelor's degree in an engineering subject, too.
 So I know the value of specialisation and consistency, and the results it can bring.
 And given how much specialist skills are valued in the working world, I feel a lot of pressure to specialise.
 Imagine if I spent all those extra hours spent on art on the piano, or on studying theory - how much farther could I have gone, then?
 Not everyone is interested in everything.
-If I focused the blog, won't I get more revenue?
+If I focused the blog on certain topics, won't I get more revenue?
 I am sacrificing depth for the thrill of doing something new.

 But being a specialist makes me unhappy.
 I had to suppress urges to work on other things, and wasted time on social media instead because I didn't feel motivated to do anything at all.
 Keeping myself busy with variety has instead cut down on unproductive time for myself.

 In the end, I think it may boil down to observing how you are normally without guidance.
 Derek's deep-dive model can suit patient generalists, but at this point for me, the variety of working on different projects is fulfilling in itself.
 Trading away mastery of a skill for this variety is worth it, right now.
+And by keeping this blog varied, it can grow with me.

 Explore and play with the models.
 Find one that suits you and one you like, or come up with something new entirely.